 Glass quilts Scrape the wooden frame clean.
 Scrub glass clean with washing soda solution and rinse.

 Correx varroa trays Scrape off debris.
 Scrub clean with washing soda solution and rinse.

-Crown boards Scrape clean, scorch with blowlamp.
+Crown boards Scrape clean, scorch with a blowlamp.

 Mesh floors Scrape woodwork clean.
 Do not blowlamp galvanized mesh.
 Zinc fumes are toxic.
 Scrub mesh clean with washing soda solution.